JaNd3r/CKTextField/README.md

 Add CKTextField to your project by copying the .h and .m files, or use CocoaPods.

-Simply set the class property in the Interface Builder to CKTextField and you're done.
+Simply set the UITextField's class property in the Interface Builder to CKTextField and you're done.
 All other layout information is taken from the settings you made in Interface Builder.

 ## Author